tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When an enemy misses you with an attack against your AC or PD, change that miss into a fumble (no damage or possibly a negative outcome).

 **Quirk:** Easily moved to dancing by rhythmic music, and taps foot when there is no music.

 ---

+#### Helm of Infamy

+Helmets of this type are always distinctive in design – maybe yours has horns, or is made to look like a snarling beast, or has a noticeable crest or is painted an unusual color.
+Anyway, it’s immediately recognizable.
+When you defeat a group of enemies who are all of the same type (all goblins for example, or, all elves, or all zombies, or all serving the same master), then as long as you let one of them survive to spread your legend, then your attacks deal an extra +1d4 damage against all creatures of the same type who have heard your legend.
+At the adventurer tier, that generally means ‘in the same tribe, clan or army, or living in the same dungeon’.

+The helmet only affects one type of foe at a time.
+If you’re the infamous bane of the goblins of the Hag Caves, the helmet has no effect on other creatures in the Hag Caves who aren’t goblins (or goblins from outside the Hag Caves).

+The champion-tier version of the helm ups the damage to +1d6, and your legend spreads to a whole region.
+You might be feared by every spider in Spiderwood, or every lizard man in the Fangs, or every demon in the Red Wastes.

+The epic-tier helm of infamy increases the damage to +1d8, and you strike terror into the hearts of your chosen prey across the world.
+Even foes of that type who have never heard of you are instinctively scared of your dreadful visage.

+You can change the type of foe affected by the helmet, but you must win a significant victory against that type of foe to build a new infamous reputation before you get the bonus.
+Your previous victims breathe a sigh of relief that their cultural bogeyman has moved on to a new set of targets, and are no longer terrified of you.

+**Quirk:** Enjoys intimidating people.

+---